kixlab/cs374-spring-2017/internal/18-Color-Typography.md

 # Nanoquiz

+# Meta Point
+pattern in how we approach different design-related topics in this class (layout, color, typography, etc.)

+- low-level understanding: how the human cognitive process works (perceptual capabilities + machine funcationality)
+- high-level UI design considerations (identity, aesthetics, emotion)

+The most important guidelines will be applications of rules we already discussed in graphic design: simplicity as much as possible, contrast where important.

 # Color

-Today’s lecture is about choosing colors for a user interface.
-We’ll discuss some of the properties of human vision that affect this decision, particularly the limitations of color vision.
-We’ll go over some models for representing colors, not just the familiar RGB model.
-And we’ll discuss some guidelines for choosing colors.
-The most important guidelines will be applications of rules we already discussed in graphic design: simplicity as much as possible, contrast where important.

 ## Factors that matter
 10 mins

+Do it on the board: "Why does color matter?"

 - color blindness
 - emphasis